-- Management and Training Corporation (MTC) Policy 903E.02 Ensuring Safe Prisons (A1,A2) - August 1, 2017
+- 1. Management and Training Corporation (MTC) Policy 903E.02 Ensuring Safe Prisons (A1, A2) (August 1, 2017)

-- MTC Policy Rules of Conduct
+- 2. MTC Policy Rules of Conduct

-- MTC Annual Report
+- 3. MTC Annual Report

-- MTC Offender Data System
+- a.
+MTC Offender Data System

-- Demographics of MTC Operated Facilities
+- b.
+Demographics of MTC Operated Facilities

-- Summary of Facilities Reports
+- c.
+Summary of Facilities Reports

-- Agency Progress Assessment
+- d.
+Agency Progress Assessment

-- o MTC Offender Data System (ODS) Generated Automated Emails
+- e.
+MTC Offender Data System (ODS) Generated Automated Emails

-- MTC Automatic Email: Protect inmates and/or staff from retaliation for least 90 days.
+- 4. MTC Automatic Email: Protect inmates and/or staff from retaliation for least 90 days.

-- Pre-Audit Questionnaire/Adult Prisons & Jails
+- 5. Pre-Audit Questionnaire/Adult Prisons & Jails

-- Interviews:
+- 6. Interviews:

-- o Warden
+- a.
+Warden

-- Facility PREA Compliance Manager
+- b.
+Facility PREA compliance manager

-- Designated Staff Member Charged with Monitoring Retaliation - Inmates Placed In Segregated Housing (None)
+- c.
+Designated staff member charged with monitoring retaliation

+- d.
+Inmates placed in segregated housing (None)

-(A) MTC prohibits retaliatory behavior by inmates or staff in regards to the reporting of sexual abuse, sexual harassment or cooperation with investigators as it relates PREA related incidents and allegations.
+- A. MTC prohibits retaliatory behavior by inmates or staff in regards to the reporting of sexual abuse, sexual harassment or cooperation with investigators as it relates PREA related incidents and allegations.
 Inmate's rights documentation and staff policy establish expected conduct.
-The Facility PREA Compliance Manager is responsible for monitoring retaliation along with supervisors to monitor inmates as it relates to PREA allegations and incidents.
+The facility PREA compliance manager is responsible for monitoring retaliation along with supervisors to monitor inmates as it relates to PREA allegations and incidents.

-(B, C)The facility has several protection and reporting measures, for inmates.
-They can utilize the Grievance Program to document retaliatory acts or other PREA related concerns and issues.
-The process is overseen by the Facility PREA Compliance Manager who works in concert with the Facility Administrators and Investigators to ensure privacy and policy compliance.
+- B. The facility has several protection and reporting measures, for inmates.
+They can utilize the grievance program to document retaliatory acts or other PREA related concerns and issues.
+The process is overseen by the facility PREA compliance manager who works in concert with the facility administrators and investigators to ensure privacy and policy compliance.
 The facility has the option to change inmate housing or transfer inmate victims or abusers, removal of alleged staff or inmate abusers from contact with victims, and emotional support services for inmates or staff who fear retaliation for reporting sexual abuse or sexual harassment or for cooperating with investigations.